 Replace More Than One Dead Node In A Scylla Cluster¶

-Verify the status of the cluster using nodetool status command, node with status DN is down and need to be replaced.
+Verify the status of the cluster using nodetool status command.
+A node with status

 Datacenter: DC1 Status=Up/Down State=Normal/Leaving/Joining/Moving -- Address Load Tokens Owns (effective) Host ID Rack UN 192.168.1.201 112.82 KB 256 32.7% 8d5ed9f4-7764-4dbd-bad8-43fddce94b7c B1 DN 192.168.1.202 91.11 KB 256 32.9% 125ed9f4-7777-1dbn-mac8-43fddce9123e B1 DN 192.168.1.203 124.42 KB 256 32.6% 675ed9f4-6564-6dbd-can8-43fddce952gy B1